Genetic history of Europe: Classical genetic markers (by proxy)

 One of the first scholars to perform genetic studies was Luigi Luca Cavalli-Sforza.
 He used classical genetic markers to analyse DNA by proxy.
 This method studies differences in the frequencies of particular allelic traits, namely polymorphisms from proteins found within human blood (such as the ABO blood groups, Rhesus blood antigens, HLA loci, immunoglobulins, G6PD isoenzymes, among others).
 Subsequently, his team calculated genetic distance between populations, based on the principle that two populations that share similar frequencies of a trait are more closely related than populations that have more divergent frequencies of the trait.

 From this, he constructed phylogenetic trees that showed genetic distances diagrammatically.
 His team also performed principal component analyses, which is good at analysing multivariate data with minimal loss of information.
 The information that is lost can be partly restored by generating a second principal component, and so on.
 In turn, the information from each individual principal component (PC) can be presented graphically in synthetic maps.
 These maps show peaks and troughs, which represent populations whose gene frequencies take extreme values compared to others in the studied area.

 Peaks and troughs usually connected by smooth gradients are called clines.
 Genetic clines can be generated by adaptation to environment (natural selection), continuous gene flow between two initially different populations or a demographic expansion into a scarcely populated environment, with little initial admixture with existing populations.
-Cavalli-Sforza connected these gradients with postulated pre-historic population movements, based on archaeological and linguistic theories.
+Cavalli-Sforza connected these gradients with postulated pre-historical population movements, based on archaeological and linguistic theories.
 However, given that the time depths of such patterns are not known, "associating them with particular demographic events is usually speculative".